 Haroon Yasin is a teacher and educational entrepreneur in Pakistan.
 But it took dropping out of college for for him to discover his passion for education.

-As a child, Haroon never understood the importance of education; physical abuse from his father only deepened his disinterest.
+As a child, Haroon never understood the importance of education.
 He continued to attend school to please his family.
-But, after just two months of engineering classes at Georgetown University, he left a goodbye note for his roomate, packed up his bags and headed home.
+But, after just two months of engineering classes at university, he left a goodbye note for his roomate, packed up his bags and headed home.

 When he returned to Pakistan, his family was so disappointed that they didn’t speak to him for months.
-This gave Haroon time to reflect on his life and reckon with the physical abuse he had suffered.
-During this period, Haroon happened to go to a slum village near his house where he met children who too had experienced abuse.
+This gave Haroon time to reflect on his life.
+During this period, Haroon happened to go to a slum village near his house where he met children who had experienced abuse.